appsody/appsody-operator/doc/user-guide.md

 ### Environment variables

 You can set environment variables for your application container.
 To set environment variables, specify `env` and/or `envFrom` fields in your CR.
 The environment variables can come directly from key/value pairs, `ConfigMap`s or `Secret`s.
+The environment variables set using the `env` or `envFrom` fields will override any environment variables specified in the container image.

  ```yaml
 apiVersion: appsody.dev/v1beta1